 [Section 38 inserted by No. 73 of 2006 s.
 33; amended by No. 56 of 2010 s.
 40.]

-39. Certificate of local government
+39. Certificate of local government as to whether premises comply with laws

 (1) An application made to the licensing authority for the grant or removal of a licence, or for a change in the use or condition of any premises shall be accompanied by a certificate from the local government for the district in which the premises to which the application relates are situated, or are to be situated, unless the licensing authority otherwise determines.